sunfl0w/RW_EM/Modules/RW_EM_DLF_A/README.txt

 This is the RW_EM_DLF_A module.
-A VCF based on a "diode ladder".
+A VCF based on a "diode ladder" low pass filter.
 Originally based on the mki x es VCA design (ericasynths.lv).
 This filter is absolutely awesome.
 In addition to the original design a diode distortion output was added.

 License and warranty (VERY IMPORTANT!!!)